Hilda-Enyioko/fashion-order-management-api/README.md

 ---
 ## 2. Problem Statement
 ---
-Managing custom fashion orders manually is time-consuming and error-prone.
+Managing inventory and orders manually within fashion businesses often leads to inefficiencies, inconsistencies, and loss of critical data.
+Designers and small fashion houses struggle with keeping accurate records of available items, tracking order fulfillment, and maintaining up-to-date stock levels as orders are created, updated, or canceled.

-Designers often struggle to:
+**Common challenges include:**
-- Track customer measurements and preferences
+- Lack of real-time visibility into inventory availability
-- Manage multiple orders with deadlines
+- Difficulty tracking inventory usage across multiple orders
-- Keep a record of payments and order statuses
+- Errors caused by duplicate records or outdated stock information
-- Organize style references (images)
+- Inefficient order processing and fulfillment workflows

-This project aims to streamline these processes through a structured API.
+In alignment with the ALX inventory management problem statement, this project addresses these challenges by providing a structured API that enables accurate inventory tracking, controlled order creation, and consistent data management.
+The goal is to improve reliability, scalability, and transparency in fashion order and inventory management systems.
 ---
 ## 3. Objectives
 ---